Studio 2D: Art of building

-Studio 2D believes that the design activity and the construction process are closely linked.
+Studio 2D believes that design activity and construction process should be closely linked.
+We do not educate builders, but architects who can think constructionally and work critically, and we believe bodily experience with materials and construction to be important, if architects are to be equipped for tackling the present and future problems in the world.
 We cultivate the architect’s skills and imagination by placing the act of construction at the center of design education.
 Just as design leads to construction, so does construction lead to design.
 The inter-relation between drawing, building, and making is critically employed in the studio, from schematic design to construction details.

 Studio 2D forms a point of resistance against the strict professional categories of current practice.
 In returning to the idea of architecture as the art of building, the studio encourages entrepreneurship and the invention of new ways of engaging communities and professional practice.

 Studio 2D engages in collaborative, full size constructions for the long-term benefit of society.
 Each member of the studio should be willing to undertake focused, collaborative work and engage with the workshops as a site of creative encounter.
 Every semester, a number of externally-driven projects will enter the studio, each at various stages of completion.

 Students should therefore be prepared for a somewhat different, less individualistic view on creativity and sometimes tedious teamwork; for spending app.
 4 weeks off-campus each semester on our construction sites; for periods of physically hard work and for being outside all day in any kind of weather.